amirbrd/website/content/project/14-steps-for-better-parking-management/index.md

 Chris McCahill and Satya Rhodes-Conway.
 (2015) Urban Parking: Rational Policy Approaches for Cities and Towns.
 Mayors Innovation Project.

+Li, F., & Guo, Z. (2014).
+Do parking standards matter?
+Evaluating the London parking reform with a matched-pair approach. *Transportation Research Part A: Policy and Practice*, 67, 352-365.‏

 Guo, Z. (2013).
 Does residential parking supply affect household car ownership?
 The case of New York City. *Journal of Transport Geography*, 26, 18-28.

+Guo, Z., & Ren, S. (2013).
+From minimum to maximum: Impact of the London parking reform on residential parking supply from 2004 to 2010?. *Urban Studies*, 50(6), 1183-1200.‏

 Jacobs, J. (1961).
 The Death and Life of Great American Cities.
 New York: Random House.